KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

 # Social Choice Theory - A Toolbox

 The purpose is the following: to create a library of Axiomatic Social Choice Theory canonical models, e.g., Arrow's impossibility theorem.
+The library is intended to help, or aid, students that are being introduced to Social Choice Theory.
+They will be able to follow, step-by-step, the theorems implemented here.

 # About the properties